pcarson/aws-lambda-rest-demo/README.md

 As a SERVERLESS LAMBDA process, the code is executed only while required.

 #### Serverless
-It uses the open source [serverless](https://serverless.com/framework/docs/) project, and the pre-requisite setup steps can be found [here](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).
+It uses the open source [Serverless Framework](https://serverless.com/framework/docs/) project, and the pre-requisite setup steps can be found [here](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).

 See [this](https://serverless.com/blog/how-to-create-a-rest-api-in-java-using-dynamodb-and-serverless/) blog post on Java and servless as a background info on the process.